Have your Bethel Library card handy when entering these sites. You will need to enter the numbers from the barcode on the back of your card.

 Mother Goose Rebus Rhymes – A site designed for children who are learning to read.
 Kids will enjoy picking out the words they can read in their favorite nursery rhymes.

-PBS Kids – The starting place to find your favorite PBS shows on line, such as Mister Roger’s Neighborhood, Shining Time Station, Wimzie’s House and much, much more!
+PBS Kids – The starting place to find your favorite PBS shows on line, such as Mister Roger’s Neighborhood, Sesame Street, Curious George, and much, much more!

 Sesame Street Central – This site features the popular Sesame Street characters in simple online storybooks that are fun to read.
 It also contains lots of web pages especially designed to print out and color.